pfenninglab/halLiftover-postprocessing/README.md

 * makeRunHalLiftoverScript.py: Makes a script that will run halLiftover on a list of files and map the regions in each file to a list of species
 * makeOrthologFindSingleBedScript.py: Makes a script that will run orthologFind.py on a list of target, summit file combinations for a single query file
 * makeOrthologFindScript.py: Makes a script that will run orthologFind.py on a list of target, summit, query file combinations
+* makePeakOrthologMatrix.py: Uses a list of outputs of orthologFind.py run on the same query file to make a species x peak matrix, where the entry at i,j is a 1 if species i has an ortholog of peak j and a 0 otherwise

 ## Relevant Publications